 You can reach the WSA’s southern edge from Highway 285 by taking Forest Road 118 (north of San Antonio Mountain - about 19 miles north of Tres Piedras).
 Take Forest Road 118 west for just over three miles to an unmaintained, unmarked dirt vehicle route, which leads north and branches into other routes.
 At about two miles, these routes intersect or come very close to the WSA boundary which is located to the west.

-This is a dirt road requiring suitable clearance; however, the road may be impassible when muddy conditions exist.
-Please note that conditions of roads can change at any time due to weather.
+1. This is a dirt road requiring suitable clearance; however, the road may be impassible when muddy conditions exist.
+Conditions of roads can change at any time due to weather.
 Drivers should avoid dirt roads during rain or snow.
 Drivers should be cautious of wash-out following rain or snowmelt.